DataDog/documentation/content/tagging/assigning_tags.md

 {{% /tab %}}
 {{% tab "Monitors" %}}

-From the [Manage Monitors][63] page, select the checkbox next to the monitor(s) you wish to add tags to.
-You can select one or multiple monitors.
+From the [Manage Monitors][63] page, select the checkbox next to each monitor to add tags (you can select one or multiple monitors).
 Click the **Edit Tags** button.
 Enter a tag or select one used previously.
 Then click *Add Tag `tag:name`* or *Apply Changes*.
-If you previously added tags, you can assign multiples at once using the checkboxes.
+If tags were added previously, you can assign multiples at once using the tag checkboxes.

 {{< img src="tagging/assigning_tags/monitortags.png" alt="Manage Monitors Tags" responsive="true" style="width:80%;">}}